004Ajay/Main-Project/README.md

 ```
 pip install -r requirements.txt
 ```
-_dependecies does not include libraries for Experiments Folder._
+_dependecies does not include libraries for the files in the `Experiments Folder`._

 5. Download the dataset and arrange as per the structure given above.